elcajon-dev/repository-stable/tailscale/DOCS.md

 http:
   use_x_forwarded_for: true
   trusted_proxies:
-    - 172.30.32.0/23
+    - 127.0.0.1
 ```

-**Note**: _There is no need to adapt anything in these lines since the IP range
+**Note**: _There is no need to adapt anything in these lines since the addon
-of the docker network is always the same._
+runs on your host network._

 ## Installation